A racing champion

-The 24 hours of Le Mans, the 87 years old mythical endurance race, takes usually place in June.
-For this new edition, due to the health crisis, it happened in September and without public.
-In this unprecedented context, we followed the EDEC team in the LP2 class in this unprecedented context.
+The 24 hours of Le Mans, the 87 years old mythical endurance race, usually takes place in June.
+Due to the health crisis, the 2020 race was held in September without a public.
+This film follows the EDEC team in the LP2 class in this unprecedented context.

 THE ALPINE VALLEYS OF MONT BLANC [52’]

 The Mont Blanc is the highest mountain in the Alps and the second-highest peak in Europe.
 But there is more to this summit, like the villages of Chamonix and Mégève or the gorges of Arly.

 Once a mountaineering mecca, Chamonix has been transformed over the years into a hype destination.
 Authenticity and traditional know-how can be seen everywhere in the neighboring valleys, such as in Aravis where the famous Reblochon cheese is still being made with passion.

 Following seldom travelled paths, this film presents stunning landscapes, magnificent chalets and historical places which made the well-deserved reputation of the French Alps.